VadimZubchenko/WebApp-PcStore-Backend/README.md

 * Most of the graphical user interface (GUI) is created.
 * About 90% of the functionality is implemented.
 * Database tables are set up and connection via Hibernate is established.
-* Application starts with a login page; staff can make authorization and log in with their credentials.
+* Application starts with a login page where user can make registration and log in with their credentials.
 * Sales page allows the saler to retrieve available computer parts from the database and create order lines.
 * Order page allows the saler to view and edit orders.
 * Inventory page allows the saler to add parts into the database.